Firebase Extensions help you deploy functionality to your app quickly with pre-packaged solutions.

 - The configurable parameters for the extension

-- Prompts you to provide the required configuration values (parameters) for the extension.
+- Prompts you to specify the required configuration values (parameters) for the extension.

 - Enables the listed APIs from the